Koredotcom/docs/docs/xo/how-tos/build-a-banking-assistant/design-conversation-skills/schedule-a-smart-alert.md

 In this post, we explore a scenario for a travel Bot, where the user needs to be provided with weather updates daily for a preferred location.
 We use an Alert task to achieve the same.
 We also see how auto-subscription can be enabled on this Alert task, making it smart.

-For details on what Alert task is and how it is implemented in the Kore.ai Bots platform, click <a href="https://developer.kore.ai/docs/bots/bot-builder-tool/alert/notification-tasks/" target="_blank"> here</a>.
+For details on what Alert task is and how it is implemented in the XO platform, click <a href="https://developer.kore.ai/docs/bots/bot-builder-tool/alert/notification-tasks/" target="_blank"> here</a>.

 ## Problem Statement